axelooc59/Detecting-type-of-sneakers-shoes/README.md

 ### Collecting data
 In order to collect data we will scrap sneakers picture of the website [restocks.net](https://restocks.net), in that way we will get easily labeled data.

-For that we will use the library *requests* of python.
+For that we will use the library *requests* of python and a little of javascript